Skip to content

 By default, jj will edit the new change, making the working copy represent the new commit.
 This can be avoided with --no-edit.

 Note that you can create a merge commit by specifying multiple revisions as argument.
-For example, jj new main @ will create a new commit with the main branch and the working copy as parents.
+For example, jj new main @ will create a new commit with the main bookmark and the working copy as parents.

-For more information, see https://github.com/martinvonz/jj/blob/main/docs/working-copy.md.
+For more information, see https://martinvonz.github.io/jj/latest/working-copy/.

 Usage: jj new [OPTIONS] [REVISIONS]...